AdamJHowell/JavaLinkUtilization/README.md

 ToDo:
 - Add an option to save the output.
-- Change CalculateStatistics to return an object, instead of a String.
+- Change CalculateStatistics to return an object, instead of an ObservableList of crude strings.
 - Change the ListView to a TableView, and separate the labels and data into their own columns.
+- Switch to a true FXML layout.

 Done:
-Converted ifIndex to an integer.
+- Converted ifIndex to an integer.
-Add a handler for selecting a row in the table.
+- Add a handler for selecting a row in the table.
-Generate two SNMPInterface class objects for the selected row (one for each walk).
+- Generate two SNMPInterface class objects for the selected row (one for each walk).
-Calculate utilization for the selected row.
+- Calculate utilization for the selected row.
-Output the utilization to a ListView or other JavaFX text output object.
+- Output the utilization to a ListView or other JavaFX text output object.
-The ListView is cleared when the 'Show Interfaces' button is pressed.
+- The ListView is cleared when the 'Show Interfaces' button is pressed.
 This is useful when new walk files are chosen.
-Added two new buttons, styled with ellipses, that launch FileChooser windows and accept new input files.
+- Added two new buttons, styled with ellipses, that launch FileChooser windows and accept new input files.
-Added the ability for the input files to be in the wrong order.
+- Added the ability for the input files to be in the wrong order.
 My code will use the file with the shorter sysUpTime as the first file.
-Added outbound utilization and total utilization.
+- Added outbound utilization and total utilization.
 The total value seems to be slightly off.
 I would like to get more SNMP walk files to test this further.
-Added other stats (discards, errors) for the selected row.
+- Added other stats (discards, errors) for the selected row.
-Changed FileChooser to default to the PWD.
+- Changed FileChooser to default to the PWD.
+- Added a Label to show a better error when the input files are from different machines.
+- Added an icon from https://www.iconfinder.com/
+- I have the FXML file nearly ready to use.
+Presently, I am doing all layout in Java.

 Commit history:

 1 - Initial Commit

 2 - fixed the .gitignore file